claretgrace0801/dlf-pe-kaun-hai-bey/README.md

 -Users can place orders on the app, which the students at DLF are free to accept.

 Need for the app:
--The solution to ordering food before this app was to text in a big group in Whatsapp "DLF pe koi hai kya?"
+- The solution to ordering food before this app was to text in a big group in Whatsapp "DLF pe koi hai kya?"
--This usually gets lost in the messages.
+- This usually gets lost in the messages.
 - '@DLF' makes sure this does not happen and ensures communication between the two parties.